Best daily deals

 Christian Thomas / SoundGuys

 There has been no official confirmation of the Audeze Maxwell 2.
 Given the first iteration continues to sell out quickly when it hits shelves, it looks unlikely that we will see an upgrade soon.
-Nevertheless, the first-generation Maxwell is not perfect.
+Regardless, the first-generation Maxwell is not perfect.
 Here is all I want to see included in the Audeze Maxwell 2 when they launch.

 A padded headband